viewstools/docs/README.md

 We all want our UIs to be tested.
 It's hard to do that though.
 UI in particular changes often and it's a bit painful to keep your tests updated at all times.

-We want to help make testing easier and we've done that in Views through a practical application.
+We want to help make testing easier, and we've done that in Views through a practical application.
 Right now, our tests help you design your Views at different stages.
 Soon enough, they will automatically create unit tests for your views to ensure that any future changes are being consciously